projectmesa/mesa/docs/tutorials/intro_tutorial.rst

             '''Advance the model by one step.'''
             self.schedule.step()

-At this point, we have a model which runs -- it just doesn't do anything.
+At this point, we have a model which runs – it just doesn't do anything.
 You can see for yourself with a few easy lines.
 If you've been working in an interactive session, you can create a model object directly.
 Otherwise, you need to open an interactive session in the same directory as your source code file, and import the classes.
-For example, if your code is in ``MoneyModel.py``:
+For example, if your code is in ``money_model.py``:

 .. code:: python

-    from MoneyModel import MoneyModel
+    from money_model import MoneyModel

 Then create the model object, and run it for one step: